RolandWarburton/boilerplates/golang-web/README.md

 Where to from here?

-Check out the `database` folder, start renaming the database name from "assets" to something relevant for your project.
+Check out the `database` folder, start renaming the database name from "example" to something relevant for your project.
 You will need to hunt around for all other mentions of this name in all project directories unfortunately to get it all working.